Eat

 Cliveden, Taplow

-The National Trust-run Cliveden on the border of Buckinghamshire and Berkshire (7.5 miles from Marlow) is the setting of a palatial 17th Century country house and 376 acres of Grade I listed formal gardens and woodland.
+The National Trust-run Cliveden on the border of Buckinghamshire and Berkshire is the setting of a palatial 17th century country house and 376 acres of Grade I listed formal gardens and woodland.
 Be it for wonderful riverside walks, garden strolls, guided house tours, or a luxurious massage in the onsite spa, a trip to Cliveden House has something for everyone.
 If you arrive at Christmas, you can also visit their annual Christmas festival too.

 Flowerland, Iver

-Should the promise of a spot of retail therapy take your fancy, then a trip to Flowerland in Iver, Buckinghamshire, may well be in order.
-Here, you’ll find an exceptional selection of elegant and tasteful shops selling everything from artisan breads and pastas to candles and soaps and more.
-Around a half an hour drive from Marlow, Flowerland also has an outstanding garden centre with an idyllic indoor-outdoor restaurant, perfect for refuelling and rewarding your efforts.
+Should the promise of a spot of retail therapy capture your interest, then a trip to Flowerland in Iver, Buckinghamshire, may well be in order.
+Here, you can find a selection of shops and boutiques selling everything from artisan breads and pastas to candles and soaps and more.
+Around half an hour from Marlow, Flowerland also has an outstanding garden centre with an idyllic indoor-outdoor restaurant, perfect for refuelling with delicious repasts.

 Things to Do